 - Select the Users tab, the checkboxes for the Name of each person you want to add, and save.

 - In the Test the SSO connection section in Dashlane, select Test connection for any of the groups or people you assigned.
 A SUCCESS message appears if SSO was set up as expected.
-To test with an individual member, select Copy test URL and send it to that user to open.
-That user enters their SSO Email and Password.
-If MFA is enabled, the user also logs into that.
+To test with an individual member, select Copy test URL and send it to that member to open.
+That member enters their SSO Email and Password.
+If MFA is enabled, the member also logs into that.

 Note: As an admin, you can't test the SSO connection yourself because you will continue to use your Master Password and not SSO.